scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/pe/analytics-nodes.md

 {% assign feature = "PE Analytics Nodes" %}{% include templates/pe-feature-banner.md %}

-Analytics Nodes that are specific to ThingsBoard PE.
+Analytics Nodes that are specific to Pacificsoft PE.
 Used for analysis of streamed or persisted data.

 * TOC
 {:toc}